Harsha N. Devani

 Harsha N. Devani (born 27 March 1958) is a retired Indian judge of the Gujarat High Court.

 Life

 Harsha N. Devani was born on 27 March 1958 in Kunkavav, Amreli district, Gujarat.
-She completed her secondary school education from Prakash Higher Secondary School, Ahmedabad; Convent Little Flower School, Dibrugarh, Assam; and Loreto Convent, Ranchi.
+She completed her secondary school education from Prakash Higher Secondary School, Ahmedabad; Little Flower Higher Secondary School, Dibrugarh, Assam; and Loreto Convent, Ranchi.
 She completed B. Sc. in Microbiology from M.G.
 Science Institute, Ahmedabad; M. Sc. in Microbiology from School of Science, Gujarat University; and LL.B. from Sir L.A.
 Shah Law College, Ahmedabad.

 She started her career as a lawyer on 10 July 1992.
 She was appointed as the Additional Judge of Gujarat High Court on 8 October 2004 and later as the Permanent Judge on 9 August 2007.

 She was one of two judges who heard appeals in the 2002 Naroda Patiya massacre case.

 She was retired on 26 March 2020.